KajizukaTaichi/sila/README.md

 # Sila
-The simple transpiler infrastructure for every platform
+The simple transpiler infrastructure for every platform.
+But, now is support JavaScript and Ruby.
+Other platforms are coming soon!

 # [Example](/examples/countup.rs)
 ```rust
 use sila_transpiler_infrastructure::{